 - Three fitness tests a year with feedback, actions and a bespoke programme based on results

-- Two sessions a year with Elite Netball Academy ambassadors Natalie Metcalf and Natalie Panagarry
+- Sessions with Elite Netball Academy ambassadors Natalie Metcalf and Natalie Panagarry

 - Education on pillars throughout the year

 - Support with any outside feedback being received and how we can support that